keeganmjgreen/3D-Printed-Sensors-Development-Platform/2-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.md

 **For Testing** and Evaluation Purposes

- -  3 lengths of solid core hook-up wire stripped of its insulation on both ends
+ -  3 lengths of solid core hook-up wire stripped of their insulation on both ends
  -  3 insulated crocodile clip jumpers (double-ended)

 **For Production** without a Circuit Board

- -  3 lengths of solid core hook-up wire stripped of its insulation on both ends
+ -  3 lengths of solid core hook-up wire stripped of their insulation on both ends
  -  Soldering setup
      -  Soldering iron with stand
      -  Lead-free solder
      -  Soldering sponge or similar
  -  3 pieces of thin heat shrink tubing
- -  2 lengths of thin (e.g., 30 AWG) wire stripped of its insulation on both ends.
+ -  2 lengths of thin (e.g., 30 AWG) wire stripped of their insulation on both ends.
  -  Conductive paint syringe
  -  Masking tape